decentraland/old-documentation/_includes/home.md

 ## Edit the scene

-Open the `game.ts` file in your scene folder with the source code editor of your choice.
+Open the `src/game.ts` file from your scene folder with the source code editor of your choice.

 ```tsx